| flitter-core | ||

 there are places where it will be more useful to take all attributes in order.

-node could then apply multiple transforms of the
+For example, the !transform node could then apply multiple transforms of the

 same kind, such as a translation, followed by a rotation and then another